052223-java-angular/McLean-p1-Backend/README.md

 ## Tech Stacks

 - **Angular**: The main framework used for building the application's frontend.
-- **Spring Boot**: The main framework used for building the application's backend.
+- **Spring Boot**: The framework used for building the application's backend.
 - **TypeScript**: A framework built on JavaScript used for building the application's frontend.
 - **JavaScript**: The programming language used to add dynamic features on the application's frontend.
 - **CSS**: The programming language used for adding style to the application's frontend.